UK gears up for huge vaccination plan watched by the world

 Last week the U.K. became the first country to authorize the Pfizer-BioNtech vaccine for emergency use.
 In trials, the vaccine was shown to have around 95% efficacy.
 Vaccinations will be administered starting Tuesday at around 50 hospital hubs in England.
 Scotland, Wales and Northern Ireland will also begin their vaccination rollouts the same day.

-Governments and health agencies around the world will be monitoring the British vaccination program to note its successes and failures and adjust their own plans accordingly.
+Governments and health agencies around the world will be monitoring the British vaccination program, which will take months, to note its successes and failures and adjust their own plans accordingly.
 The United States hopes to start vaccinations later this month.
-British regulatory authorities are also examining data on vaccines made by Moderna and AstraZeneca-Oxford University.
+British regulatory authorities are also examining data on the vaccines from American biotechnology company Moderna and AstraZeneca-Oxford University.

 Russia on Saturday began vaccinating thousands of doctors, teachers and others at dozens of centers in Moscow with its Russian-made Sputnik V vaccine, which was approved over the summer after being tested in only a few dozen people.